-Just five days later on 25 January, another body was found in Eimsbüttel.
-The body of an older man, between 65 and 70 years of age was found by scrap collectors at the top of House No.2 at the Lappenbergsallee.
-The victim was found in much the same circumstances as the young woman, unclothed and strangled.
-The pathologist determined the time of death had occurred sometime between 23 and 25 January.
+Just five days later on January 25, another body was found in Eimsbüttel.
+The body of a man, between 65 and 70 years of age was found by scrap collectors at the top of House No.2 at the Lappenbergsallee.
+The victim was found in much the same circumstances as the young woman, naked and strangled.
+The pathologist determined the time of death had occurred sometime between January 23 and 25.
 Once again there were no papers to determine the identity of the victim, who had been stripped and robbed.
 The old man was described as around six feet tall, with grey hair, a long moustache, a slightly curved nose and blue eyes.
-He had well-groomed hands and relatively good teeth.
+He had well-groomed hands and good teeth.
 Police found a black-brown coloured bamboo stick with a curved crutch lying nearby, and suspected it may have been the victim’s walking stick.
-The only clue that might offer some form of identification was the dentures the man was wearing, however, when police sent pictures along with the request “who remembers making such a prosthesis?”, to all professional dentists, there was no match on record.
+The only clue that might offer some form of identification was the dentures the man was wearing, however when police send pictures along with the request “who remembers making such a prosthesis?”, to all professional dentists, there was no match on record.

 The identification of the victims was essential to solving the crimes, and detailed descriptions of the deceased were given to the civil registry in a bid to identify the four murdered people.
 Hamburg detectives searched the dispensaries, where ration stamps were used, in an effort to locate anyone who had not used their card lately.
 Meanwhile, police officers checked train station waiting rooms, restaurants and underground bunkers, which all served as an asylum for the displaced and homeless.
 According to police reports, over 1,000 people were interviewed, and police distributed around 50,000 posters with pictures of the murder victims in all four occupation territories.

 Inspector Hans Lühr made numerous deductions about the crimes during the course of the investigation.
 The crimes were committed over the course of three weeks, with intervals of roughly seven days between each murder.
 The locality in which the victims were found was never the same, and they had all been strangled, robbed and stripped naked.
-Police searched buy and sell shops and black market traders, but were never able to identity any clothing as belonging to any of the victims.
+Police searched buy and sell shops and black market traders, but were never able to identifty any clothing as belonging to any of the victims.
 There was never any signs that a struggle had taken place, and each of the bodies were in a generally well-kept condition.
 The only unusual commonality found at each crime scene, was the detection of grinding marks on some pointed rubble stones.
-Police were unable to identify the victim, and it was assumed they were transients who had stopped over in Hamburg on their way somewhere else.
+None of the victims were ever identified, and it was assumed they were transients who had stopped over in Hamburg on their way somewhere else.

 In April 1947, German police apprehended 24-year-old Rudolf Pleil, a frontier worker in the Harz mountain range, who was held responsible for the murders of a salesman and nine women.
 Known as “Der Totmacher”, which translates as “The Deadmaker”, Pleil claimed he was responsible for as many as 25 murders with help from at least two accomplices.
 He was sentenced to 12 years for murder and held at the Celle penitentiary, where he would later confess to more murders.
 He was transferred to the Braunschweig remand prison, and that is when he came to the attention of Inspector Lühr, when he made further confessions, namely that he committed the murders of two women in Hamburg.

 Under questioning by Hamburg detectives, Pleil made sketches of the crimes scenes as well as detailed descriptions of the crimes in two of the Hamburg cases.
-It was believed Pleil was admitting to the 20 January murder of the 18-20-year-old woman found in Baustrasse, and the 12 February slaying of the woman believed to be between 30-35-years-old in Hammerbrook.
+It was believed Pleil was admitting to the January 20, murder of the 18-20-year-old woman found in Baustrasse, and the February 12, slaying of woman believed to be between 30-35-years-old in Hammerbrook.
 The women certainly fit the victim type Pleil would target, however his murders were committed out of both greed and sexual motivation.
-He was brought to the crime scene near the Berliner Tor station, but he had a credible alibi which ruled him out as the murderer.
-Pleil was eventually sentenced to life imprisonment for his crimes, and later committed suicide in his cell at the age of 33 on 16 February 1958.
+He was brought to the crime scene near the Berliner Tor station, but he had a credible albi which ruled him out as the murderer.
+Pleil was eventually sentenced to life imprisonment for his crimes, and later committed suicide in his cell at the age of 33 on February 16, 1958.